From Mechanic to Revolutionary

 From Fixing Engines to Enterprise Architecture

-I never meant to end up in technology.
-My hands were built for fixing things—as a firefighter pulling people from wreckage, a tow truck driver hauling broken-down dreams off highways, and as a mechanic bringing dead engines back to life.
+Shawn never meant to end up in technology.
+His hands were built for fixing things—as a firefighter pulling people from wreckage, a tow truck driver hauling broken-down dreams off highways, and as a mechanic bringing dead engines back to life.

-After selling everything we owned, my high school sweetheart (now wife) and I packed up and left Michigan for Florida with wild dreams.
-I ran the local shop for the biggest tire, battery, and repair chain in the country—the kind of place where I came home every night smelling like motor oil and tire rubber.
+After selling everything they owned, Shawn and his high school sweetheart (now wife) packed up and left Michigan for Florida with wild dreams.
+He ran the local shop for the biggest tire, battery, and repair chain in the country—the kind of place where he came home every night smelling like motor oil and tire rubber.

 Six Months to IBM

-Six months after trading my wrench for a headset, I got summoned to a conference room that would change my life forever.
+Six months after trading his wrench for a headset, Shawn got summoned to a conference room that would change his life forever.

-I walked into what I thought was a routine meeting and found myself face-to-face with company leadership and a team of IBM architects planning an enterprise-wide transformation.
-I had no idea why I was there—the technical discussion might as well have been ancient Greek.
+He walked into what he thought was a routine meeting and found himself face-to-face with company leadership and a team of IBM architects planning an enterprise-wide transformation.
+He had no idea why he was there—the technical discussion might as well have been ancient Greek.

-Then I understood: I wasn't there for my tech knowledge.
-I was there because I understood operations.
-While the architects spoke in acronyms, my job was to translate: "How will this affect the morning rush?
+Then he understood: he wasn't there for his tech knowledge.
+He was there because he understood operations.
+While the architects spoke in acronyms, his job was to translate: "How will this affect the morning rush?
 What happens when the system goes down during Black Friday?"

-That's when I discovered my superpower: I could see both sides of the technology curtain.
+That's when he discovered his superpower: he could see both sides of the technology curtain.

 The Dirty Secret of Enterprise Tech